ppy/osu-wiki/wiki/Legal/Privacy/en.md

 ### On uploading user submitted content

 When posting on the forums, participating in chat or uploading content to our service such as a beatmap, you are expressly publicising all submitted content.
-In most cases, it can be edited and deleted after submission at your discretion, but in certain sometimes this functionality may be locked to maintain relevance and provisioning of service to our user base.
+In most cases, it can be edited and deleted after submission at your discretion, but in certain cases, this functionality may be locked to maintain relevance and provisioning of service to our user base.

 As an example, if you upload a beatmap and it is "ranked", it becomes the basis for the user base at large to achieve scores on.
-At this point the option to delete a submission will be revoked.
+At this point, the option to delete a submission will be revoked.

 ### On logging in to the game client

 When connecting to our service from the osu! game client, a client-specific string is submitted to help us identify your current play environment.
-It is created based off a combination of identifiers from your hardware and software configuration and hashed in such a way that it contains no personally identifiable information, but can be used to track your access across logins to our service.
+It is created based on a combination of identifiers from your hardware and software configuration and hashed in such a way that it contains no personally identifiable information, but can be used to track your access across logins to our service.

 The main purpose of this is to maintain a fair ranking system and help us enforce account security should your account be accessed from a compromised location.
 This is considered private and only stored as long as it is deemed relevant.
 It is also non-transferable, and has no meaning outside the osu! ecosystem.